jeremysrand/BuGS/BUGS.md

 FIXED
 =======

+* I am still seeing shots go through almost gone mushrooms sometimes.
+I checked more rows of pixels for collisions even though the shot doesn't draw there but it still seems to be possible.
+If the height of the shot is equal to the amount it moves in one frame, it shouldn't be possible so that is worth checking.
+   * I said I already fixed this below but I only did half the job.
+What I tried to implement was a collision detection for the full 8 pixel height of the shot even though the shot is only 6 pixels tall.
+In the end, I just implemented that for the "shifted" shot sprite and not the unshifted version.
+I have corrected that oversight and that should address this.
 * Sometimes at the end of the flea sound, there is a short high pitched tone.
 * Sometimes when the player dies, the "you can shoot" indicator is left behind as garbage on-screen.
 * Sometimes when you die, a spider may enter and the spider sound will start playing.
 Because audio is stopped by player death and it has already happened, the spider sound ends up going on even though the spider is not moving.